vsglhs2/hrm-over-ws/README.md

 -   explore if it is possible to update import using array buffer instead of some form of url - no possible directly
 -   test if immediate response cloning (right at the moment when deserialization done) will be faster then cloning on demand
 -   think about environment swap (on client, particularly)
+-   maybe try to add option to prebundle files based on some pattern (i. e. join files in subdirectory) and treat them as single module?

 # Potential problems